OpenTreeOfLife/deployed-systems/README.md

 - Set OPENTREE_PUBLIC_DOMAIN=**tree**.opentreeoflife.org

-Similar steps should be taken for servers in the **incoming dev** system:

-- Re-assign incoming dev servers to use the dev docstore and databases.
-This may also require changes to OPENTREE_GH_IDENTITY _[TODO: Confirm this!]_

-- Change `*_GITHUB_CLIENT_ID` and `*_GITHUB_REDIRECT_URI`, which are domain-specific, to use the GitHub apps on dev domains.

-- Set OPENTREE_PUBLIC_DOMAIN=**devtree**.opentreeoflife.org

-Systems that are not currently mapped to dev or production domains are assumed to be test systems.
+Systems that are not currently mapped to development or production domains are assumed to be test systems.
 These should use explicit server names like 'ot11.opentreeoflife.org' in their server-config files.
 And of course they should **not** be using the production docstore or data!
 Authentication (login) for these systems can be enabled in **local** testing as follows:

-- Change `*_GITHUB_CLIENT_ID` and `*_GITHUB_REDIRECT_URI`, which are domain-specific, to use the GitHub apps on dev domains.
+- Change `*_GITHUB_CLIENT_ID` and `*_GITHUB_REDIRECT_URI`, which are domain-specific, to use the GitHub apps on development domains.

-- Modify your local HOSTS file (usually `/etc/hosts`) to remap dev domains (**devtree**.opentreeoflife.org, **devapi**.opentreeoflife.org, etc) to point to the corresponding server IPs for ot11, etc.
+- If you like you can modify your local HOSTS file (usually `/etc/hosts`) to remap dev domains (**devtree**.opentreeoflife.org, **devapi**.opentreeoflife.org, etc) to point to the corresponding server IPs for ot11, etc.  This might make help to direct certain test scripts to the test system.

 - Set OPENTREE_PUBLIC_DOMAIN=**devtree**.opentreeoflife.org